-The Junior League of Springfield (JLS) is funneling its resources to address Child Abuse and Neglect in our community.
-It is alarming that child abuse rates in Greene County far exceed the state average.
-The Junior League will impact this issue through advocacy, direct service and volunteer time.
-We will collaborate with local experts to develop strong intervention programs, raise community awareness and be part of the solution.
+The Junior League of Springfield (JLS) leverages its resources to address issues of need in our community.
+Historically, JLS focused on child abuse and neglect due to the alarming rates of child abuse in Greene County that far exceed the state average.
+JLS has widened its impact in recent years to also focus on the needs of underserved and disadvantaged women and children in our community.
+The Junior League will impact these issues through advocacy, direct service, and volunteer time.
+We will collaborate with local experts and organizations to develop strong intervention programs, raise community awareness, and be part of the solution.

-In the 2015-2016 league year, JLS will contribute volunteer hours to several projects:
+In the 2023-2024 league year, JLS will contribute volunteer hours and financial support to the following projects: